nityasreecheera/springboot-react-chatroom/README.md

  Maven

-Client Configuration: The front end of the application has been developed using react js components
+Client Configuration:
 ========================
+The front end of the application has been developed using react js components.

 * The connect() function uses SockJS and stomp client to connect to the /ws endpoint that we configured in Spring Boot.